Is Complexity an Illusion?

 \textbf{Universality Claim: } Axioms 1 and 2 hold for every conceivable environment. \\

-As truth is defined in existential terms, there is nothing which is not a fact of the environment, and no environment which we cannot describe as a set of facts.
+As truth is defined in existential terms\footnote{This does not mean ``true as interpreted by an omniscient observer'', although it does no harm to think of it that way if it helps intuition.
+For a practical example, the physical state of a transistor in a computer is a declarative program, but so is everything else that might exist.
+That's the point of deriving this form of pancomputationalism from first principles.
+We start from ``things'', and there is more than one state of things when something differs.
+How this relates to problems of consciousness is addressed elsewhere \cite{bennett2023c,bennett2023d}, and is beyond the scope of this paper.}, there is nothing which is not a fact of the environment, and no environment which does not amount to a set of facts.
 In other words, this is a minimalist formalism of everything.
 An environment could be like our own, or not.
 It could be deterministic, in which case states follow a sequence.
 It could be non-deterministic, in which case they don't\footnote{In any case, the difference between deterministic and non-deterministic seems meaningless when you consider that DFAs and NFAs are equivalent \cite{rabinscott1959}.}.
 It could be fantastical with magic and true names.
 It could even be a world constructed through the subjective experience of its inhabitants.
 All that matters is that an environment has states, and from the relations between them we obtain the set of all facts.
 Facts as relations between states let us avoid anything like a universal set, because states are otherwise irreducible.
 An \textbf{aspect} of a state is just a set of facts about that state.
 With aspects in hand, we can define abstraction.
 An aspect is akin to a logical \textbf{statement}.
 It has a truth value given a state.
 We also define its \textbf{extension} (def. \ref{abstractionlayer}), which is all other aspects of which it is a part.
 This implies a heirarchy or ``lattice'' of aspects.
 Intuitively, an \textbf{abstraction layer} is like a window through which one can view part of the environment.